overshiki/hQuest/README.md

 `hQuest` is a very thin layer of wrapper using runtime idea.
 Specifically, we wrote a simple `cpp` script to build a `runtime` using `QuEST`, the `runtime` receives sequences of quantum instructions(such as QCIS) as input, perform simulation using `QuEST` and output the results.
 We then `FFI` the interface of the `runtime`(as a shared library) into `Haskell`, with a simple `parser` to parse the txt file(for example, ./data/example.qcis) and then pass the resulting bytecode into `runtime`.

 ### Dependency
-we need `haskell`, the `dev` environment can be obtained easily following the guidance of [ghcup](https://www.haskell.org/ghcup/)
+we need `haskell` together with its building system `cabal`, both can be obtained easily following the guidance of [ghcup](https://www.haskell.org/ghcup/)

-we also need g++ (version 11) installed
+we also need g++ (>= 9.4.0) installed

-the build script is in [racket](https://racket-lang.org/)(you do not need to learn it, you can just use the build script as a command-line tool), which could be easily installed in ubuntu though `apt-get`:
+the build script is written in [racket](https://racket-lang.org/), a dialect of `lisp`(you do not need to learn it, you can just use the build script as a command-line tool), which could be easily installed in ubuntu through `apt-get`:
 ```bash
 sudo apt-get install racket
 ```